tim-roberts1/tva/website/docs/design/modal.md

 - Maximum width: 600px
 - Minimum width: 320px
 - Maximum height: 80% of viewport.
-(Content excedding this will introduce a vertical scrollbar.
+(Content exceeding this will introduce a vertical scrollbar.
 It is recommended to avoid this scenario whenever possible.)
 - Backdrop opacity: 65% black (dark theme), 65% white (light theme)
 - Modal windows open horizontally centered and 60px from the top of the viewport.